strblr/react-stored/README.md

 # react-stored
 The ultimate `useStore` implementation.
 The power and simplicity of `useState`, but with persistence, global key-based synchronization without context, speed and reference optimization, safety checks, and other cool stuff.

-Ever dreamed of such of feature but couldn't come up with a 100% clean and satisfying solution ?
+Ever dreamed of such of feature but couldn't come up with a 100% satisfying solution ?
 Well, this package is for you.

 ### It is designed to :